CoppolaFrancesco/CADD-workflow/README.md

 # Running the workflow

+Before running the workflow, we must prepare the ligands (a .csv file with smiles) and the receptor (see 'Docs/documentations.md'), but for simplicity, I'm already providing them in the 'Autodock-Vina/ligands' and 'Autodock-Vina/receptor'.

 If everything has been installed correctly, we can now run the workflow by activating the environment and executing the following command:

 ```
 conda activate vina
 ./run-vina.sh
 ```
+At the end, inside the 'Autodock-Vina/poses', you will find the dataset with the vina scores 'list_with_affinities.csv'.